 Cypress County declared a local state of agricultural disaster last week as drought conditions persist across patches of the Prairies.| Alberta Farmer Express

-The Waldron Grazing Co-op and the Nature Conservancy of Canada are working towards the conservation of the Bob Creek Ranch around the Cowboy Trail in southern Alberta.| Alberta Farmer Express
+The Waldron Grazing Co-op and Nature Conservancy of Canada are working to conserve southern Alberta's Bob Creek Ranch, keeping it under participating ranchers' cattle rather than concrete.| Alberta Farmer Express

-The provincial government recently announced two conservation programs: the Private Land Conservation Program and Ecosystems Grant Program.| Alberta Farmer Express
+The province recently announced two conservation programs -- the Private Land Conservation Program and Ecosystems Grant Program -- to protect natural areas while allowing farm and ranch activity to continue.| Alberta Farmer Express

 Does your farm have a drought plan in place?
 Having one before the drought hits can save producers heartache and money| Alberta Farmer Express